ORDERING A REPLACEMENT CELL:

 6. Pull the bad cell out of the outer red casing.
 However, if the cell is large (KS, YS models), you should consider asking for help or use a lifting device.

-7. Clean connections on cell(s) remaining in battery using wire brush as well as the connection on the new replacement cell.
+7. Clean connections on cell(s) remaining in the battery using a wire brush as well as the connection on the new replacement cell.

-8. Drop new replacement cell into casing, making sure it is dropped facing the proper polarity.
+8. Drop the new replacement cell into the casing, making sure it is dropped facing the proper polarity.
 Again, for large cells, you should consider asking for help or use a lifting device.
-Also, rubbing a lubricant on the sides of the cell would help inserting it inside the red container.
+Also, rubbing a lubricant on the sides of the cell will help to insert it inside the red container.

 9. Connect the cells together using the same nuts, bolts, washers and lock washers that were removed at step 5.
-Tighten connections until lock washers are completely flattened (see picture taken at step 3).
+Tighten connections until lock washers are completely flattened (see the photo taken at step 3).

 10. Apply preferred corrosion prevention grease to the connections.

 11. Check battery voltage, to ensure the cell has been installed correctly.